skellis46/slipbox/artistic research and ecosystems.md

 ## Introduction: retrofitted practice research

-This writing is not specific to dance practice research -- generally about practice research using dance as examples.
-Informed by my understanding of body-based research processes, using mostly expanded choreography examples.

 The quality of academic research in the United Kingdom is publicly evaluated approximately every five years through REF: the Research Excellence Framework.[^ref] The REF has 34 units of assessment divided into four broad disciplinary panels.
 Following REF 2021 the Overview Report from the panel for Music, Drama, Dance, Performing Arts, Film and Screen Studies (Panel D, unit of assessment 33) stated that:

 > A small proportion of practice research outputs appeared to retrofit research questions and a research-based process to work that was created with other agendas or purposes in mind.[@noauthor-2022-overview p.193]

 The panel is unequivocal in suggesting that to retrofit research questions or a research-based process is a _negative_ thing, yet what does retrofitting mean?

-As a provocation to consider the nature of practice research, I propose that the panel's feedback inadvertently opens an old wound in practice research by implicitly distinguishing making art as research from _merely_ making art.
+As a provocation to consider the nature of practice research as it is practiced, I propose that the panel's feedback inadvertently opens an old wound in practice research by implicitly distinguishing making art as research from _merely_ making art.
 This distinction is not new.

 In 2003, Peter Thomson[^thomson] presented an edited account of conversations on the SCUDD list-serv[^list] debating practice-research.
 The text includes a list of fifteen questions developed by Angela Piccini for the 2003 Practice as Research in Performance (PARIP)[^parip] conference in Bristol.
 The sixth of Piccini's questions directly addresses the tension between art made as art and art made as research: